carlos-molina/contraval/README.md

                       output TO.">
 </p>

-If you are motivated to run the hello world example, you can find the complete code (and instructions to run it) at the [example/helloWorldSmartContract](https://github.com/carlos-molina/contraval/tree/master/examples/helloWorldSmartContractExecOutSuccessOrTO) folder.
+If you are motivated to run the hello world contract world example, you can find the complete code (and instructions to run it) at the [example/helloWorldSmartContract](https://github.com/carlos-molina/contraval/tree/master/examples/helloWorldSmartContractExecOutSuccessOrTO) folder.
 A run of the model will mechanically produce all (three) the execution